boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ***Series***

-You can change the series to which series have to show the trendline by `Series` dropdown option.
+You can change the series for which the trendline needs to be displayed by using the `Series` dropdown option.

 ***Line Type***

-You can select line type by the `Line Type` dropdown option(Linear, Exponential, Logarithmic, Power, and Polynomial).
+You can select the line type from the `Line Type` dropdown option, which includes Linear, Exponential, Logarithmic, Power, and Polynomial.

 ***Line Color***

-You can change the color of the trendline by the `Line Color` color picker.
+You can change the color of the trendline using the `Line Color` color picker.

 ***Line Style***

-You can change the style of the trendline by the `Line Style` drop down option(Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot).
+You can change the style of the trendline by selecting the `Line Style` drop-down option, which includes Solid, Dot, Dash, DotDash, LongDash, and LongDashDotDot.

 ### Delete Trendline

-To delete the trendline, select the one to be deleted and click the highlighted button.
+To delete the trendline, select the one you want to delete and click the highlighted button.

 ![Trendline Delete](/static/assets/visualizing-data/visualization-widgets/images/column-chart/trendline-delete.png)